Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

-Contact Posner Craig Stein LLP right now if you have been arrested for or charged with sexual assault.
+Contact Posner Craig Stein LLP right now if you have been arrested for or charged with sexual assault or exploitation.
 You do not have to face the criminal justice system alone.

 Sexual assault charges are serious and can have long-lasting consequences.
 If someone brings allegations of sexual assault against you, it can ruin your reputation, tear apart your family, and lead to harsh penalties such as a prison sentence and being required to register as a sex offender.